Hong Kong Street Food Guide

 Wan Chai Branch: 2891 7677

 It didn’t excite me when I learned that our next destination was at a Dim Sum shop because I already visited a lot of Dim Sum places in my hometown Manila.
 But everything changed when I saw them serving the food, which was similar to the ones I see in Manila but was very much more interesting.
-Their dim sum spread, their eggplant dish with tasty meat as a topping, and their deep-fried dumplings with wasabi filling was twisted and over the top.
+Their dim sum spread, their eggplant dish with tasty meat as a topping, and their deep-fried dumplings with wasabi filling were twisted and over the top.
 Hong Kong is really a food haven!

 Fishball Stall along Tung Choi Street